 I had periods with different musical horizons.
 I was able to discover many artists in many musical genres.

 I still like nowaday to listen to old death metal bands like I used to as a teenager.
 I moved from metal to indie, old school drum and bass, hip hop, classical, ambient, house, techno, dub techno...
 I had 2 others projects (trap and ambient/experimental) that I left before starting AL94

-What do you think about the French music scene in general and about perspectives for its development?
+What do you think about the French music scene in general and about its perspectives?

 I think French music scene offers a HUGE range of variety and awesome creative artists but still not each one get the audience it deserves.
 But this is not a problem that only affects France, although countries like England are more likely to bring out interesting artists.
 It's tiring to have to constantly undergo preformatted tracks that we broadcast on television on the radio etc ... and often enough that they involuntarily get into your head.
 It is fast food music and a large part of the population is happy with it.

 On a rather positive note, there is no reason to worry about the French scene!

 And how do you get inspiration?
 Tell us something about your music making process